%20Intro.jpg) |

 Homily for Advent 4, Year B, December 20th, 2020

-Mary, The Magnificat, that we read for our first reading, it always seemed
+Song of Mary, The Magnificat, that we read for our first reading, it

-to be such a lovely poem or hymn, sung by a maiden in lovely colored flowing
+always seemed to be such a lovely poem or hymn, sung by a maiden in

-high priest, endures his Holy Spirit imposed silence.
-Look at the Magnificat;
+his Holy Spirit imposed silence.
+Look at the Magnificat; Mary responds

-Mary responds with joy at the news, even though her pregnancy during this
+with joy at the news, even though her pregnancy during this point in

 in Jewish history, echoing the words and stories of Old Testament Matriarchs.

-that it has been banned by those authorities from being used in public,
+authorities that it has been banned by those authorities from being

-Mary’s words spell out a radical upheaval for those that unjustly rule and
+a virgin, Mary’s words spell out a radical upheaval for those that unjustly

-a dramatic reversal, lifting up those that are under the oppression of the
+rule and a dramatic reversal, lifting up those that are under the oppression

-powerful.
-Her prophetic words ring out across all time, what God was doing
+of the powerful.
+Her prophetic words ring out across all time, what

-in the person of Jesus and what God is still bringing to fruition through
+God was doing in the person of Jesus and what God is still bringing

 Mary’s proclamation regarding what God has accomplished,

-from the status quo.
-It points to God’s kingdom intentions and is so counter-cultural
+change from the status quo.
+It points to God’s kingdom intentions and

-Hope, and Peace and Joy and Love.
-But those things won’t happen without something
+all about Hope, and Peace and Joy and Love.
+But those things won’t happen

 We are a funny lot, aren’t we?
 We desire growth without

-God gives us neither.
-Mary’s song makes that dangerously clear.
-Cast
+of Jesus, God gives us neither.
+Mary’s song makes that dangerously

 And in this year, in our present day, that proclamation